Ze-sys/onc-api-example-codes/README.md

 # onc-api-example-codes

- This repository contains copies of code exampes shown at the Ocean Netwoks Canada's API service home page https://wiki.oceannetworks.ca/display/O2A/Oceans+2.0+API+Home.
+ This repository contains copies of code exampes shown at the Ocean Networks Canada's API service home page https://wiki.oceannetworks.ca/display/O2A/Oceans+2.0+API+Home.
 The examples use Python 3, MATLAB and R languages.
 Hopefully, each filename is descriptive enough and explains what the code in it does.
 For more visit the documentation on the above page.
 The goal of this repository is to share working code examples that use the most uptodate api services ONC provides.
 I will update the examples regularly.
 One can also simply run the notebook `code_scrapper.ipynb` or its .py version in this repository and get the latest examples.
 The code will download all the files in the current working directory with a structure shown below:

 ```
 └── scripts